imprisonedmind/homebridge-ws-olarm-plugin/README.md

 <br><br>
-I would like to thank [Louw Hopley](https://github.com/LouwHopley), as his [repo](https://github.com/LouwHopley/homebridge-olarm-plugin) gave me a significant amount of work to stand upon.
+I would like to thank [Louw Hopley](https://github.com/LouwHopley), as his [repo](https://github.com/LouwHopley/homebridge-olarm-plugin) gave me a significant starting point.

 ## More Information